crustymonkey/playeraid_modules/README.md

 # Future Plans
 I plan on adding in some other features to this at some point.
 I'm thinking that I may allow an optional css file for more individualized styling.
 I'm also open to suggestions if people have ideas for improving this.

+I'm also planning on allowing an option for the use of markdown instead of HTML for the formatting of text.
+It is well supported and should be a minimal amount of work to implement.